DraxDomax/throwcrate/ReadMe.txt

 	* Behold the beauty that is ThrowCrate! (destination folder should have the same stuff as the tracked one)
 	* Kill each process when done

-C.	What are the limitations?
+D.	What are the limitations?
 	There are no known limitations but it's a lot easier to define the things that were tested, than the things that were not...
 	Tested (all passed):
 	- folder-within-folder, up to 5 layers